 NHS Management and Leadership Programme

 The NHS is one of the largest employers in the world and delivers care and treatment to more than a million people every 24 hours.
-It impacts everyone’s lives and employs over 1.3 million people across more than 350 different careers – delivering amazing care to patients every single day.
+It impacts everyone’s lives and employs over 1.3 million people across more than 350 different careers, delivering amazing care to patients every single day.

-To deliver the ambitions set out in the 10 Year Health Plan we must ensure the NHS has leaders and managers who are confident, capable, and future-focused to respond to the evolving needs of staff, patients, and communities.
+But there are times when we fall short and services are not what we want them to be.
+That has to change.
+To deliver the ambitions set out in the 10-Year Health Plan, we need NHS leaders and managers who are confident, capable and future-focused.
+They must respond to the evolving needs of staff, patients and communities.
 We need our colleagues to have the right skills, the right support and the right accountabilities.

 What we want the programme to achieve